On volumes and the generic invariance of Fano type varieties: Proof of the main theorems

-\textbf{Step 3}.
-For any $s\in S'$, the definition of a Fano type pair ensures the existence of an effective $\Q$-divisor $\Delta(s)$ on $X_s$ such that $(X_s,\Delta(s))$ is klt, with $K_{X_s}+\Delta(s)\sim_{\Q} 0$.
-From the Zariski decomposition property (refer to \cite{Nak04}*{Proposition 1.14 (2) in Chapter 3}), it follows that
+\textbf{Step 4}.
+Next, by the definition of Fano type pair, we see that for any $s\in S'$, there is an effective $\Q$-divisor $\Delta(s)$ on $X_s$ such that $(X_s,\Delta(s))$ is klt, and $K_{X_s}+\Delta(s)\sim_{\Q}0$.
+By the property of the Zariski decomposition (cf. \cite{Nak04}*{1.14 Proposition (2) in Chapter 3}),